8 Essential usability testing methods for actionable UX insights

-There are various usability testing methods available, but in this chapter, we look at the top techniques you need to know when running a usability test.
+There are various usability testing methods available, from lab-based usability testing to in-house heuristic evaluation—in this chapter, we look at the top techniques you need to know when running a usability test.
 We explore the difference between quantitative and qualitative data and how to choose between moderated and unmoderated usability testing, and pick the right UX research method.